 - Serve with crusty toasted bread on the side.
 We love a side of cherry peppers as you can see in the pics down below.

-If you’ve enjoyed this Escacrole and cannellini beans recipe or any recipe on this site please let us know in the comments.
+If you’ve enjoyed this escarole and beans recipe or any recipe on this site, we want to know so tell us in the comments below.
 We would love to hear how you did and it’s nice to show others as well.
 Thanks!